Conflux-Chain/conflux-documentation/docs/general/blockchain-security/create-wallet.md

+---
+displayed_sidebar: generalSidebar
+---
-# Blockchain Wallet Security Guide: Key Points for Creating a Secure Wallet
+# Security Advice for Creating a Wallet

 The first step into the blockchain world is creating a secure wallet.
 This guide provides crucial security advice for creating and managing your wallet.